The best creators don't just have followers — they have a thriving online community.

 8. Podia

-Podia is a digital product platform centered around a website builder and email marketing, but it has community management features that could definitely interest you as a creator.
+Podia is a digital product platform centered around a website builder and email marketing, but it also includes community management features.

-You can make as borderless a community as you want with Podia, with open registration and public posts—or go the other route by posting to a membership feed for paying customers instead.
+You can make as open a community as you want with Podia, with free registration and public posts—or make money by posting to a membership feed for paying customers instead.

 Bottom line?
 Podia is an effective means of communicating with your audience, and you can use it in any fashion you want thanks to the ability to create open or closed groups and set up multiple communication channels.